klancer/catalog/README.md

 - Ensure that Python, the python package psycopg2, Vagrant, and VirtualBox are installed.
 [Vagrantfile link](https://github.com/udacity/fullstack-nanodegree-vm/blob/master/vagrant/Vagrantfile) is here.
 - Download or clone the [fullstack-nanodegree-vm](https://github.com/udacity/fullstack-nanodegree-vm) repository.
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)
+- Vagrantfile is included in github repository in case Vagrantfile link is not working.

 ## Getting Started
 - Install Vagrant and VirtualBox